-Multiple ORACLE_HOME Directories
+Multiple ORACLE\HOME Directories

-This product supports multiple ORACLE_HOME directories.
-This means that you can install this release or previous releases of the software more than once on the same system, in different ORACLE_HOME directories.
+This product supports multiple ORACLE\HOME directories.
+This means that you can install this release or previous releases of the software more than once on the same system, in different ORACLE\HOME directories.

-Installing the Software on a System with an Existing Oracle Installation
+Installing the Software on a System with an Existing Oracle Installation directory that contains software from an earlier Oracle release, then the installation will fail.

-You must install this product in a new ORACLE_HOME directory.
-You cannot install products from one release of the gateway into an ORACLE_HOME directory of a different release.
+You must install this product in a new ORACLE HOME directory.
+You cannot install products from one release of the gateway into an ORACLE\HOME directory of a different release.